delawaremathguy/ShoppingList/README.md

   - **ShoppingListTabView2** is an alternative view with the list of items parceled out into **sections** with listStyle = GroupedListStyle.
 After a gazillion attempts and coding and recoding, this version seems to be working almost pretty well so far.

-- At some point, I will need to use **sheets** for the Add/Modify screens, and I am working on that right now.
+- At some point, I may want to use **sheets** for the Add/Modify screens, and I am working on that right now.
 I have a pretty good idea about how that works.
 But in using NavigationLinks to move to the Add/Modify views, I have found the following curiosities (that perhaps will go away in Swift 2.0) which seem to be in conflict (this was not the case in UIKit).

   - The MainView of this app is a TabView and is embedded in a NavigationView, and therefore the MainView owns the navigation bar.
 The individual TabViews that appear in the MainView cannot adjust the navigation bar themselves when they appear (e.g., add their own leading or trailing items or even change the title).
-There might be a way for the MainView to work with this (I already control the title by the active TabView), but it seems counter-intuitive that the MainView needs to know how each individual TabView wants its navigation to be configured.
+There might be a way for the MainView to work with this (I already control the title by the active TabView tag), but it seems counter-intuitive that the MainView needs to know how each individual TabView wants its navigation to be configured.

   - On the other hand, if I "segue" (*to use a UIKit term*) to one of the Add/Modify views using a NavigationLink, the tab bar is removed -- which turns out to be the behaviour I want (in UIKit, there was a simple checkbox in IB to make this happen).